jamestomasino/stutter/README.md

 Required the addition of webpack and babel to transpile.
 Browser support for all the necessary package loading is not in place natively yet.

+- [x] Client-side full-page parsing for readable content (like old Readability API)

+Mozilla exposed their Readability library on github.
+It is not a very friendly node module, but the raw source of the core library was enough for this project.
+It has been incorporated and is described in the 3rd Party Runtime Libraries section below.

-- [ ] Create selection context-menu as trigger
+- [x] Create selection context-menu as trigger

+The Chrome API was slightly different, but this was an easy fix.

-- [ ] Pass selection data to RSVP processor
+- [x] Pass selection data to RSVP processor
-- [ ] Create data structures for calculation of display sequence
+- [x] Create data structures for calculation of display sequence

+Data processes and outputs in the console in real-time.

 - [ ] Create on-screen display for RSVP

 Areas to explore after the MVP is completed: